Orchestrate at Scale: Events Become Your #1 Growth Channel With Seamless Data Execution

 There are a few key elements that matter for effective execution, including:

-1. Native tool integration.
-Teams live in Salesforce, a marketing platform like Marketo or Eloqua, Slack, and email.
-Teams do not live in the event platform.
+2. Native tool integration.
+Your teams live in Salesforce, a marketing platform like Marketo or Eloqua, Slack, and email.
+Your teams do not live in your event platform.
 Orchestration means signals show up where people already work.
 Orchestration means no extra logins, or dashboard hunting, or spreadsheet links.
-Orchestration means the intelligence comes to the teams.
+The intelligence comes to them.

-1. Contextual action.
+3. Contextual action.
 “Jane attended your session” is not intelligence.
-“Jane attended your session” is a log entry.
+It is a log entry.
 Intelligence sounds more like: “Jane from Beta Industries attended your enterprise deployment session and brought two colleagues from her infrastructure team, shared that multi-cloud architecture is a priority, and downloaded your implementation guide.
-This is Beta’s fourth event touchpoint this year.
-Beta has an open RFP with a close date at the end of this quarter.”
-That intelligence is something a rep can act on immediately.
+This is Beta’s fourth event touchpoint this year, and they have an open RFP with a close date at the end of this quarter.”
+That is something a rep can act on immediately.
 Everything else is just faster noise.

 The Multi-Team Orchestration Problem

-Events are uniquely complex because events simultaneously serve multiple revenue teams.
-Revenue teams include Marketing, Sales, and Customer Success.
+Events are uniquely complex because they simultaneously serve multiple revenue teams.
+The revenue teams include Marketing, Sales, and Customer Success.
 A single attendee’s behavior throughout the course of an event can reveal different signals for different teams.

-Separate event workflows treat these signals as three separate problems.
+Separate event workflows treat these as three problems.
 Marketing uploads event data to automation.
 Sales updates CRM manually.
 Customer Success keeps a separate spreadsheet.

 Why Real-Time, Routed Signals Matter

 McKinsey’s work on AI-driven personalization reveals that companies excelling in personalization generate up to 40% more revenue from these activities than their peers.
-McKinsey’s work on AI-driven personalization reveals that AI-driven personalization can enhance customer satisfaction by 15–20%.
-McKinsey’s work on AI-driven personalization reveals that AI-driven personalization can increase revenue by 5–8%.
+AI-driven personalization can enhance customer satisfaction by 15–20%.
+AI-driven personalization can increase revenue by 5–8%.

 Those gains rely on the same underlying ingredients that orchestration requires:

 Event signals are some of the richest personalization tools a company has to improve outcomes.
-Event signals reveal what prospects actually care about when prospects spend meaningful time with your company.
+Event signals reveal what prospects actually care about when they are spending meaningful time with your company.

 What the Research Says About AI and Revenue